fabiopipitone/elasticsearch-tocsv/README.rst

   * **-sd, --starting_date** *[default: now-1000y]*

     | Query starting date.
 Must be set in iso 8601 format, without the timezone (e.g. "YYYY-MM-ddTHH:mm:ss")
-    | Timezone can be specified with the --timezone option.
+    | Timezone can be specified with the *-tz/--timezone* option.
-    | *This option requires the --time_field to be set*.
+    | *This option requires the -t/--time_field to be set*.

   * **-spw, --secret_password** *[default: None]*

     | Env var pointing the Elasticsearch password.
-If neither this or *--password* are set, a prompt password will be asked for (leave blank if not needed).
+If neither this or *-pw/--password* are set, a prompt password will be asked for (leave blank if not needed).

   * **-t, --time_field** *[default: None]*

     | Time field to query on.
-If not set and *--starting_date* or *--ending_date* are set, an exception will be raised.
+If not set and *-sd/--starting_date* or *-ed/--ending_date* are set, an exception will be raised.

   * **-tz, --timezone** *[default to timezone of the machine]*